 You will complete written and oral communications assignments including individual and group work throughout the semester.
-Details on assignment learning objectives, due dates, points available, and grading rubrics are on the bCourses site.
-Attendance is recorded each class, with one point per day, up to 25 points.
-There is no distinction between excused or unexcused absences; you can only get an attendance point for being present for the class.
+Details on assignment learning objectives, due dates, submission types, points available, and grading rubrics are on the bCourses site.
+Participation points (up to 25) are awarded based on engagement in in-class activities, with submission of worksheets or receipts in class.
 Any errors or challenges to the grading must happen within two weeks of receiving your graded material, or before the end of RRR week, whichever comes first.
 Letter grades follow a straight scale with 90% and above in the A range, 80%-90% in the B range, 70%-80% in the C range, 60%-70% in the D range, and below 60% failing.
 Dr. Ciston reserves the right to adjust the scale based on her judgment.